kubernetes/kubernetes/docs/proposals/self-hosted-kubelet.md

 This proposal presents a solution to the kubelet bootstrap, and assumes a functioning control plane (e.g. an apiserver, controller-manager, scheduler, and etcd cluster), and a kubelet that can securely contact the API server.
+This functioning control plane can be temporary, and not necessarily the "production" control plane that will be used after the initial pivot / bootstrap.

 ## Background and Motivation